readmeio/fetch-har/README.md

 If you don't supply this option `fetch-har` will fallback to the data URL present within the supplied HAR.
 If no `files` option is present, and no data URL (via `param.value`) is present in the HAR, a fatal exception will be thrown.

 ##### multipartEncoder
-> ❗ If you are using `fetch-har` in Node you may need this option!
+> ❗ If you are using `fetch-har` in Node you may need this option to execute `multipart/form-data` requests!

 If you are running `fetch-har` within a Node environment and you're using `node-fetch@2`, or another `fetch` polyfill that does not support a spec-compliant `FormData` API, you will need to specify an encoder that will transform your `FormData` object into something that can be used with [Request.body](https://developer.mozilla.org/en-US/docs/Web/API/Request/body).